 Jesus says, “Enter by the narrow gate, since the road that leads to destruction is wide and spacious, and many take it; but it is a narrow gate and a hard road that leads to life, and only a few find it.”
 (Mt 7:13–14, NJB)

 I did not kill anybody, or set fire to someone’s house, or committed adultery.
-I pray daily and go to church.
-I read the Bible and other spiritual books.
-I attend religious conferences and gain deep insights into Scripture and theological studies; I always understand everything the speaker says, and thoroughly enjoy every moment of the programmes.
-I am much better informed on religious matters than my acquaintances.
-I know all the standard religious rituals and formulary prayers and hymns; I can compose lengthy pious prayers instantaneously.
+I go to church regularly, read the Bible and other spiritual books daily, and pray a lot.
+I fast on bread and water twice a week.
+I have travelled to hallowed places of worship on scores of pilgrimages.
+I am far better informed on religious matters than my acquaintances.
+I gain deep insights into Scripture and theological studies by attending conferences; I always understand everything the speakers say, and thoroughly enjoy the programmes from beginning to end.
+I know all the standard formulary prayers, hymns and rituals; I can compose lengthy pious supplications and meditative thoughts instantaneously.
 I have been instrumental in organizing numerous devotional events.
 I donate money to worthy causes, help people who are in need, do multiple voluntary works expertly and say many holy things.
 Surely I am the salt of the earth and the light of the world, am I not?
 Surely my friends will speak of me as a saint after I die!

 But have I paid any attention to this teaching of James in the New Testament?
 “Nobody who fails to keep a tight rein on the tongue can claim to be religious; this is mere self-deception; that person’s religion is worthless.”
 (Jas 1:26, NJB)

 James writes: “For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it.
 For he who said, ‘You shall not commit adultery,’ also said, ‘You shall not murder.’
-If you do not commit adultery but do commit murder, you have become a lawbreaker.
-Speak and act as those who are going to be judged by the law that gives freedom, because judgment without mercy will be shown to anyone who has not been merciful.”
-(Jas 2:10–13, NIV)
+If you do not commit adultery but do commit murder, you have become a lawbreaker.”
+(Jas 2:10–11, NIV)